HIROS-DEV/MERN-BLOG/README.md

-Sorry, readme file is under construction...
+Sorry, the readme.file is under construction...

 # MERN-BLOG

-This is  MERN fullstack blog.
+This is my first MERN fullstack blog.
 (Of course, MERN means MongoDB / Express / React / Node.js).

 ## Demo